andrewleachtx/cudapointcollisions/README.md

 # CUDA Point-Plane Collisions
-The goal of this is to maximize the number of particles possible in a physics simulation with 6 plane checks.
+The goal is to maximize particles possible in a physics simulation with 6 plane checks and basic gravity while minimizing kernel and thus convergence time.

 # Linux
 ## Dependencies